HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/track-descriptions.md

 ### Track: Nordic tx FHIR server API

-Established in cooperation by the nordic HL7 affiliates (HL7 Sweden, HL7 Denmark, HL7 Finland and HL7 Norway) to establish a common nordic terminology server to host codesystems and valuesets for use with HL7 FHIR.
+Established in cooperation by the nordic HL7 affiliates (HL7 Sweden, HL7 Denmark, HL7 Finland and HL7 Norway) to establish a common nordic terminology server to host codesystems and valuesets for use with HL7 FHIR in standardization efforts.

+> DISCLAIMER: The nordic terminology server is not intended for use in a production environment.
+A separate terminology server should be set up by your organization for production use in your IT-infrastructure.

 #### Use cases